 2014 Commission report:

 On the basis of the national reports submitted in 2013 by the Member States to the Commission and of other relevant information, the Commission will report in 2014 on the experience gained in the application of the Directive.
 This report will evaluate the Directive and include a review of it.
-On the basis of the report and the comments from the European Parliament, the Council and the ELD stakeholders, the question of an appropriate amendment will be subsequently considered.
+Due to delays in reporting and evaluation (MS reports, evaluation studies, internal process) and due to the changes at EU political level (new European Parliament and new Commission) the report will not be completed before the end of 2014.
+Any further action will be taken on the basis of the report and the comments from the European Institutions (in particular the Parliament and the Council), ELD stakeholders and following a public consultation process.

 Member State reports on the experience gained in the application of the Directive